stackforge/libra/doc/worker/code.rst

 * The :py:class:`~controller.LBaaSController` object then creates a response message and returns this message back to the Gearman worker task.
-* The Gearman worker task sends the response message back through the Gearman job server to the originating client (nor represented above).
+* The Gearman worker task sends the response message back through the Gearman job server to the originating client (not represented above).